makmegit/ipl-data-analysis/README.md

 # ipl-data-analysis
-this is a sql analysis of ipl 2023 per ball analysis
+this is a project on the analysis of the per ball data of indian premier league using SQL